 The Pain Research Consortium hosts a seminar series every second month, featuring leading speakers from basic and clinical pain research.
-Their focus spans all aspects of research relevant to ending pain in cancer and cancer survivors, from fundamental mechanisms underlying the transduction and perception of pain, to patient-reported outcomes measures and public health policymaking.
+The focus spans all aspects of research relevant to ending pain in cancer and cancer survivors, from fundamental mechanisms underlying the transduction and perception of pain, to patient-reported outcomes measures, to public health policymaking.

 November 4, 2022

 Andrea Nackley, Ph.D.

 May 6, 2022

 The Role of Mouse Serum-Derived Small Extracellular Vesicles in Pain.